MicrosoftDocs/CordovaDocs/cordovadocs/build-deploy/jenkins.md

 2. Manually install only the prerequisites needed for the specific platforms you intend to build.
 For example, you do not need to install Visual Studio at all if you only intend to target Android.
 See "Installing Dependencies" in the [Building Cordova Apps in a Team / Continuous Integration Environment](ci-guide.md#depends) tutorial for details.

-> **Troubleshooting Tip**: See ["Internet Access & Proxy Setup" in the general CI tutorial](ci-guide.md#proxy) if your build servers have limited Internet connectivity or require routing traffic through a proxy.
+	 See ["Internet Access & Proxy Setup" in the general CI tutorial](ci-guide.md#proxy) if your build servers have limited Internet connectivity or require routing traffic through a proxy.

 For macOS, the prerequisites will need to be installed manually, but mirror [the requirements for the Visual Studio remote build agent](http://go.microsoft.com/fwlink/?LinkID=533745).
 However, unlike with TFS 2013, you do not need to install the remote build agent itself if your macOS system will only be used for team / CI builds.